jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 @import url('https://p.typekit.net/p.css?s=1…');
 ```

-And `@import` in CSS _does not_ use CORS, it's a full credentialed request.
-The connection still happens, but it goes unused.
+And `@import` in CSS _does not use CORS_, it's a full credentialed request.
+The connection still happens, but it isn't used.
 In fact, it's likely taking up bandwidth that could have been used elsewhere.

 Unfortunately Chrome DevTools doesn't show this extra connection, so I dug into `chrome://net-export/` to create a full log of browser network activity.
 This records _all_ browser network activity, so I started a new instance of Chrome so I wasn't capturing too much noise from other tabs.
 Here are the key results: